grimmelm/ctech404/ctech402/module_1/M1_Codio_PROJECT-Write-Nested-for-loops/exercise_specs.md

 ## Exercise Context

+## Exercise Instructions
 Examine the code in <code>exercise.py</code> in the code editor.
 It contains two lists, <code>entree</code> and <code>side</code>.

-Write a program that generates dinner suggestions based on these two lists.
-Use a nested for loop to print out meal suggestions containing one entree and one side from each list.
+Write a program that generates dinner suggestions based on these two lists.<br>

-## Exercise Instructions
+Use a nested for loop to print each entree and side combination as recommendations.

+Hint:
-  1. Write an outer loop that loops through the entree list
+  1. One loop should loops through the entree list
-  2. Write an inner loop that loops through the side list.
+  2. One loop should loop through the side list.
-  3. Print each entree and side combination as recommendations.

 <b>Sample Output:</b>
 <pre>You should try pasta alfredo and french fries